ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 ## Redux basics concepts

+In that first chapter we will cover only most basics concepts of Redux that will help us to make our simple publishing app.
+The app will be only in "read only" mode for that chapter, later in the book we will add more functionality like adding/edditing an article.
+You will discover all Redux's important rules and princibles during the whole book.

+Basic topics covered in that sub-chapter:
+- what is state tree
+- how immutability works in Redux
+- concept and basic use of Reducers

+Let's start with the basics.

 ### The Single Immutable State Tree
 The most important principle of Redux is that you are going to represent whole state of your application as a single javascript object.